mdn/curriculum/curriculum/1-core/3-scripting.md

   - all(), any(), finally()

-  - Understand the cases in which you’d still use promises rather than async/await
+  - Understand the cases in which you'd still use promises rather than async/await

 Resources: